 - To donate the SIGN nail to trauma hospitals in Ecuador, where they will be used on the very poor to treat long bone fractures

-CAMTA, through its efforts with Ecuadorian medical personnel has helped to make changes in the way orthopedic care is offered to the poor in that country.
+CAMTA works with Ecuadorian medical personnel to help make changes in the way orthopedic care is offered to the poor in that country.

-CAMTA’s first official mission to Cuenca, Ecuador takes place with 29 team members in the winter of 2002.
-The purpose of the trip is to provide care for adults suffering from knee and hip arthritis, and for children born with club feet and dislocated hips.
+CAMTA’s first official mission to Cuenca, Ecuador takes place in the winter of 2002 with 29 team member The purpose of the trip is to provide care for adults suffering from knee and hip arthritis, and for children born with club feet and dislocated hips.
 The crew performs 18 adult surgeries and multiple surgeries on 10 children.
 Adult surgeries were performed at the Hospital Clinica Latino Americano and the pediatric surgeries were performed at Hospital Militario de Azuay.

 The budget is $85,000.00; CAMTA members raise $84,655.00.
 After an unexpected donation of supplies, there is a surplus of $7,509.00.